 United Nations Secretary-General BAN Ki-moon

-So a week or so ago I had the opportunity and privilege to accompany Zed (Raleigh future strategist) to Kota Marudu in the north of Sabah for meetings with AFC (Asian forestry commission).
+So a week or so ago I had the opportunity and privilege to accompany Zed (Raleigh International future strategist) to Kota Marudu in the north of Sabah for meetings with AFC (Asian forestry commission).
 AFC is our project partner for work in villages in the mountainous rainforest nearby Kota Marudu itself, where we have constructed approximately 16 gravity water feed systems so far; providing fresh water to villages who had perhaps previously had to walk miles for water.
 There are around 50 odd villages so still plenty more work to go.
 The idea of our visit was to establish how to move forward working with the partners keeping in mind the UN millennium goals that Raleigh adhere to.
 Below are the millennium goals.

 The eight Millennium Development Goals (MDGs) – which range from halving extreme poverty to halting the spread of HIV/AIDS and providing universal primary education, all by the target date of 2015 – form a blueprint agreed to by all the world’s countries and all the world’s leading development institutions.
-They have galvanized unprecedented efforts to meet the needs of the world’s poorest.
+They have galvanised unprecedented efforts to meet the needs of the world’s poorest.